aiborra11/aiborra11/README.md

 Another one of those people who realised that _**"Without data, you are just another person with an opinion"**, (W. Edwards Demin)._ 🤔🤔

 Got tired of always trying to learn about everything and losing money in the financial markets so decided to take action and learn about data analytics.
-The only discipline that could allow me to partially control these two big pillars in my life.
+The only discipline that could allow me to slightly control these two big pillars in my life.

 Passionate about Technology, Business & Finance since childhood.
 Currently involved in Data Science, Entrepreneurship & Trading the Financial Markets.